 Recommended lecture: Storytelling for Presentations

 As the above examples show, a good relatable story can go a long way.
-So think about how you can make a PowerPoint presentation about yourself more representative of who you really are as a person.
+So think about how you can make your PowerPoint presentation about yourself more representative of who you really are.

 How to Give a Presentation About Yourself: 4 Fool-Proof Tips

 On other occasions, you may be asked to give a full-length “about me” presentation.
-Typically, this is the case during a second interview, onboarding, or if you are in attending a training program or workshop presentation where everyone needs to present themselves and their work.
+Typically, this is the case during a second interview, onboarding, or at a training program or workshop presentation where everyone needs to present themselves and their work.

 Obviously, you’ll need more than one good about me slide in this case.
 So here’s how to prepare a superb presentation about me.